Some1sm/TuneTransporter/README.md

 *   **Robust Extraction:** Uses the best available methods to identify music details:
     *   **Spotify:** Tries parsing the page title first, then falls back to querying specific `data-testid` attributes in the DOM for increased reliability.
     *   **YouTube Music:** Uses specific CSS selectors for headers on playlist/album/artist pages and a `MutationObserver` to reliably catch song/artist info on dynamically loaded watch pages.
-*   **YTM Watch Page Fallback:** If the primary extraction method fails on a YTM song page (`watch?v=...`), and the YTM->Spotify direction is enabled, the extension will attempt a fallback:
+*   **YTM Watch Page Fallback:** If the primary extraction method fails on a YTM song page (`watch?v=...`), and the YTM->Spotify direction is enabled, the extension will attempt a fallback (redirecting via `www.youtube.com` to extract info). *(This fallback uses the main YTM->Spotify toggle).*
-    1. Redirects briefly to the corresponding `www.youtube.com` video page.
-    2. Attempts to extract the video title and channel name there (less accurate).
-    3. Redirects to a Spotify search using that information.
-    *(This fallback uses the main YTM->Spotify toggle).*
 *   **Popup Controls:**
     *   Access the popup via the extension icon in your toolbar.
     *   Independent toggles (with service icons) to enable/disable **Spotify -> YTM** and **YTM -> Spotify** automatic redirection.
-    *   Settings are saved and persist across browser sessions.
+Settings are saved.
-*   **Copy Converted Link:**
-    *   Buttons within the popup allow you to easily copy a search link for the *other* service based on the page you are currently viewing.
+    *   **Copy Converted Link:** Buttons to easily copy a search link for the *other* service based on the page you are currently viewing (Spotify -> YTM link, YTM -> Spotify link).
-    *   If you're on a supported Spotify page, the "Copy YouTube Music Link" button will be active.
-    *   If you're on a supported YouTube Music page, the "Copy Spotify Link" button will be active.
-    *   Uses the same robust extraction methods as the automatic redirection to generate the link.
+    *   **Copy Raw Info:** (NEW!)
+A button to copy the extracted artist and track/album/playlist name as plain text (e.g., "Artist: Queen, Track: Bohemian Rhapsody") to your clipboard.
+Useful for pasting into searches or documents.
+    *   Buttons are enabled/disabled based on whether you are on a supported page.
     *   Provides status feedback within the popup ("Copying...", "Copied!", "Error...", etc.).
-*   **Visual Feedback:** Displays a temporary notification overlay on the page if automatic redirection fails (e.g., due to missing song/album/artist info or timeouts), explaining why it didn't work.
+*   **Visual Feedback:** Displays a temporary notification overlay on the page if automatic redirection fails (e.g., due to missing info or timeouts).

 ## Installation